-Our example is meant to compare mechanized metatheories on simple and useful tasks of importance to both communities, with a focus on compiler back-ends, that is, Typed Assembly Language (TAL).
+Our example is meant to compare mechanized metatheories on simple and useful tasks of importance to both communities, with a focus on compiler back-ends, that is, a typed assembly language.

-We will first present the problem specification, then the outline of a proof, and then the representations of two solutions, one in the Twelf metatheory and one in Coq.
+We will first present the problem specification (sections 3 to 7), then the outline of a proof (sections 8 and 9), and then the representations of two solutions, one in the Twelf metatheory and one in Coq (sections 10 to 13).
 Wherever it was natural to do so, we chose the names and statements of lemmas to be the same in the two proofs.
 In cases where this would have distorted either the Twelf or Coq proof, we left the two proofs different.